Flag Of The Spanish Empire

 The Rise of the Habsburgs and the Imperial Flag

 The reign of Charles I of Spain (also Charles V, Holy Roman Emperor) marked a critical turning point.
-His inheritance of both the Spanish and Habsburg empires brought an unprecedented level of power and influence.
+Plus, his inheritance of both the Spanish and Habsburg empires brought an unprecedented level of power and influence.
 This period saw the consolidation of Spanish territories in Europe and the acceleration of overseas expansion in the Americas.

 The Bourbon Era: Simplifying the Symbolism